Pan00Pernicek/rolling-rhino/README.md

 ## Introduction

-Rolling Rhino is a simple tool to convert Ubuntu Desktop, and the official desktop flavours, that has been installed from a daily image into a *"rolling release"* by opting into and tracking the `devel` series.
+Rolling Rhino is a simple tool to convert Ubuntu stratum, that has been installed from `brl fetch ubuntu` or a daily image (manuall add) into a
+*"rolling release"* by opting into and tracking the `devel` series.

 Rolling Rhino is intended for Ubuntu developers and experienced Ubuntu users